moonclerk/developer/integration.md

 If you find that you need additional MoonClerk data that is not included in the Stripe payload, you can use the various IDs in metadata to access MoonClerk's API and retrieve any other data (such as custom information).

-Though this is a much more involved integration it gives you the ultimate flexibility as well.
+Though this is a much more involved integration, it gives you the ultimate flexibility as well.